Grass Pink Orchid

 Curiously, flowers are upside down and have a moving lip, that can be tripped, and dab pollen on an insects.

-Our plants are not collected from the wild, and are propagated from root divisions of plants in our collection.
+Our Calopogon tuberosus for sale are not collected from the wild, and are propagated from root divisions of plants in our collection.

 Plants/bulbs are shipped bare-root, wrapped in damp sphagnum moss.
 In it's dormant season, it will be shipped as a dormant bulb.
-Photographs are representative of species, and not the specific plant shipped.
+Photographs are representative of species, and not the specific Grass Pink Orchid plant for sale.

 Use: Grows best outdoors in the bog garden or pots.